 Remixing Persona: An Imaginary Digital Media Object from the Onto-Tales of the Digital Afterlife is the inaugural titled published in the Open Humanities Press MEDIA : ART : WRITE : NOW series.
 Playfully presenting their research as an intergenerational and intercultural ‘research band’ named MALK (TECHNE Director Mark Amerika and IAWP PhD student Laura Kim), the artwork is comprised of two components: a visual manifesto that doubles as a theoretical e-reader and a work of music video art.
 Read more here.

 The TECHNE Lab is researching and developing a speculative form of Artificial Creative Intelligence (ACI) to investigate machine learning and what the Surrealists referred to as pure psychic automatism.
 The project is titled FATAL ERROR and our research papers, performances and installations were recently accepted at both CHI 2020 in Honolulu and WeRobot 2020 in Ottawa.
 CHI is the premiere international conference of Human-Computer Interaction and WeRobot is the premiere international conference on law and policy relating to robotics.
 More info here.

 INTERMEDIA ART, WRITING AND PERFORMANCE

-TECHNE faculty and Graduate students have been instrumental to the development of a new practice-based PhD in Intermedia Art, Writing and Performance (IAWP) located in the College of Media, Communication and Information.
-PhD students in the program work with faculty to investigate emerging forms of digital art and humanities, electronic literature and multimedia performance.
+TECHNE faculty and Graduate students have been instrumental in the development of a new practice-based PhD in Intermedia Art, Writing and Performance (IAWP) located in the College of Media, Communication and Information.
+PhD students in the program work with faculty to investigate and invent emerging forms of digital art, digital humanities, electronic literature and multimedia performance.
 Read more about the program and creative research opportunities in IAWP here.

 2018: TECHNE LAB EXHIBITIONS IN NEW YORK